muresan/homelab/README.md

 * Implements PXE deployment services (just create a VM and turn it on).
 * Provisions and manages RPM building and hosting services.
 * Provisions and manages CentOS mirror servers.
-* Integrates server and Chef authentication with JumpCloud for access and authorization, and with Zonomi for DNS.
+* Integrates server and Chef authentication with JumpCloud for access and authorization, with Zonomi for DNS, and with Let's Encrypt for SSL.
 * Hardens managed servers, and maintains the hardening specification.
 * Notifies a slack channel of critical and non-critical events.
 * Configures and enforces desired state.